florinpop17/app-ideas/Projects/Flip-Art-App.md

 **Tier:** 2-Intermediate

-Many developers have found that adding animation to an application is a useful technique add impact to the UI, to make it  more appealing to its users, and to explain complex subject matter.
+Many developers have found that adding animation to an application is a useful technique that adds impact to the UI, to make it more appealing to its users, and to explain complex subject matter.
 But, as a developer how do you create these and how do you know what images make effective animations?